Degree programs, minors, majors

 CLAS 2501: Introduction to Archaeology

-Instructor: I. Battiloro
+Instructor: Dr. I. Battiloro

 An introduction to the methods of archaeological excavation.
 This course aims to acquaint the student with the theory and basic techniques of archaeology.
 Examples showing both past and present archaeological research done in the Old and New Worlds will be used to illustrate the topics under discussion.
 (3 credits) (Format: Lecture 3 Hours)

-Instructor: C. Forstall
+Instructor: Dr. C. Forstall

-Instructor: I. Battioro
+Instructor: Dr. I. Battiloro

-Instructor: C. Forstall
+Instructor: Dr. C. Forstall

 LATI 1001: Introductory Latin I

-An introduction to basic Latin grammar and vocabulary for students with no previous knowledge of the language.
+Instructor: Dr. I. Battiloro An introduction to basic Latin grammar and vocabulary for students with no previous knowledge of the language.
 This course is based on readings which present not only the fundamentals of Latin but also the Roman world in which it was used.
 Some effort is made to show the connections between Latin and modern languages (English, French, Spanish).
 Three class periods per week, plus a fourth hour to be arranged after classes have begun.
 (3 credits) (Format: Lecture 3 Hours, Tutorial 1 Hour) (Exclusion: LATI 1000)

 LATI 2001: Intermediate Latin

-This course introduces students to the reading of unadapted passages from ancient authors.
+Instructor: Dr. B. Robertson This course introduces students to the reading of unadapted passages from ancient authors.
 While the emphasis is on developing a fluency in reading Latin, it also reviews basic Latin grammar and presents some more advanced grammar and syntax.
 Prereq: LATI 1101; or permission of the Department.
 Format: Lecture 3 Hours.

-Winter 2026
+Winter 2027

 CLAS 1651: Classic Mythology: Gods, Goddesses, and the Creation of Order

-Instructor: C. Forstall
+Instructor: Dr. C. Forstall

 CLAS 2021: Alexander the Great

 An examination of the career of Alexander the Great and the Hellenistic era that followed his conquest of the eastern Mediterranean.
 Among the main themes included will the goals of Alexander, the new political climate of kingship and patronage that he helped create, the interaction of the Greeks with the civilizations of Egypt and the East, and the integration of new cultural ideas into Greek society.
 (3 credits) [Note: This course is cross-listed with HIST 2021 and may therefore count as 3 credits in either discipline.]
-Format: Lecture 3 Hours Exclusion: CLAS/HIST 3011.
+Format: Lecture 3 Hours

 CLAS 2521: The Archaeology of Daily Life in the Greek and Roman World

-Instructor: I. Battiloro
+Instructor: Dr. I. Battiloro

 An examination of the evidence used by archaeologists to recreate the social history of ancient Greece and Rome.
 The course will consider how archaeology can shed light on such topics as the lives of men, women, and children; the home; government; the economy; the army; and entertainment.
 (3 credits) Format: Lecture 3 Hours

-Instructor: C. Forstall
+Instructor: Dr. C. Forstall

-A reading of selected works by Greek authors.
-This course will acquaint the student with some of the forms of ancient prose and poetry.
-(Format: Lecture 3 Hours) Requisites: GREK 2001; or permission of the Department - Must be completed prior to taking this course.
+A study of Greek and Roman comic drama (in translation) as represented by the work of Aristophanes, Menander, Plautus, and Terence.
+(Format: Lecture 2 Hours) Requisites: Second-year standing; 3 credits from CLAS, HIST at the 1/2000 level; or permission of the Department - Must be completed prior to taking this course.

 LATI 1101: Introductory Latin II